GROMACS fails to build with lmfit-7.0

 So unless there's other ideas I will declare this resolved (ie won't fix) from the POV of GROMACS 2018.2

-#11 Updated by Mark Abraham over 1 year ago
+#11 Updated by Mark Abraham almost 2 years ago

 David van der Spoel wrote:

 Sorry for the mess and not helping out a lot.

 Might a fourth version be to go back to some intermediate solution that we had for a short while, namely to rename the lmfit routines to gmx_lmfit and ignore external libraries?

 Distros will not package things if they have a bundled dependency, so we need either to be able to link with the dependency from another package, or build without the dependency (or both).